khouloudhaddad/booking-app/README.md

 4) Getting User inputs (fmt.Scan(&<var_name>): & is indicating pointer(also called special variable in Go))

 5) Arrays vs Slices (Dynamic array)

+5) Loops: In Go we have only one type of loops: for